Code-for-All/civicpatterns.org/patterns/do-one-thing-well.md

 ---
-layout: pattern
+layout: catalog
 title: Do One Thing Well
 tagline: Choose one problem to solve, narrow it down and solve it well.
 category: Delivery
 related:
-    - Dont Boil The Ocean
+    - Don't Boil The Ocean
 stub: true
 ---